See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Watch for spectators.
 Memorial Park will remain open to the public during this event, so be on the lookout for wayward bystanders, spectators, park goers, dogs, toddlers, and runners who may enter the street without looking.

 Be careful near the mount/dismount zones.
-Watch for bikers entering and exiting the course near the mount and dismount zones (near the entrance to the pool).
-Continuing cyclists keep to the left and when finishing your final (11th) lap, slow way down and move to the right side of the road when approaching the dismount zone.
+Watch for bikers entering and exiting the course near the mount and dismount zones (halfway down Portland Ave.).
+Continuing cyclists keep to the left and when finishing your final (12th) lap, slow way down and move to the right side of the road when approaching the dismount zone.

 Question: Any tips for counting my laps on the bike course?

-The bike course involves eleven (11) complete laps in a clockwise direction circling the block around the Aquatic Center, High School, and Memorial Park.
-One of the most challenging parts of the AlbanyTri course is keeping track of your laps on the bike, as there are no lap counters or chip timing mats on the street.
-You are responsible for keeping track of your bike lap count (scout’s honor).
-Surprisingly, this simple task can be quite mentally taxing as fatigue sets in during the heat of competition, so be attentive and stay focussed on your lap count.
+The bike course involves twelve (12) complete laps in a clockwise direction circling the block around the Aquatic Center, High School, and Memorial Park.
+One of the most challenging parts of the AlbanyTri course is keeping track of your laps on the bike.
+You are responsible for keeping track of your bike lap count, since there is no chip-based lap counter on the course.

 - Yell out the number of your current lap as you round every corner of the square route.